 |Have you ever seen the Pleiades star cluster?

-Perhaps the most famous star cluster on the sky, the
+Perhaps the most famous star cluster on the sky, the bright stars of the

 can be seen without binoculars from even the depths of a